phorton1/Arduino-theClock3/docs/software.md

 that the AS5600 **initialized correctly**.
 It will still (most likely) get an error when it tries to set the *zero angle*, but at least we will have confirmed that the **cable and module** are basically working.

-**YOU WILL PROBABLY WANT UNPLUG THE SENSOR AND TO DO ANOTHER FACTORY RESET** after this, just in case a **zero angle** happened to get set.
-The actual *zero angle* of the clock will be set when the clock is first rebooted after a factory reset and the **pendulum is hanging motionless straight down!!**